BunningsWarehouseOfficial/DM-Assignment/README.txt

 this directory.
 This will perform data preparation on `data2021.student.csv`, run the validation/model selection process, train the final model, make the final predictions, and save those to `results.csv`.
-User-adjustable variables are listed amongst the data preparation code where the apply and at the begining for those related to the models.
+User-adjustable variables are listed amongst the data preparation code where applicable and at the begining for those related to the models.

 === PROBLEMS ===
 I am not aware of any problems with the code as is.
 There is code for displaying